India’s per capita GDP to slide below Bangladesh, predicts IMF

 With these projections, India will be the third-poorest country in South Asia.

-The International Monetary Fund on Tuesday estimated that India’s per capita Gross Domestic Product will shrink 10.3% to $1,877, ending March 31, 2021, while the figure in Bangladesh’s is expected to grow 3.8% to $1,888.
+The International Monetary Fund on Tuesday estimated that India’s per capita Gross Domestic Product will shrink 10.3%, ending March 31, 2021, while the figure in Bangladesh is expected to grow 3.8%.

 India faces the biggest contraction of major emerging markets in the wake of the coronavirus pandemic.